The Cunard steamship company was founded in 1840,

 and also all vessels for the time being forming point of the fleet

-amount for the time being due to the stock.
+o the extent of one half of the amount for the time being due to the

-7) To furnish to the trustees in every year a full and complete list
+7) To furnish to the trustees in every year a full and complete list of

-marines policies for the time being in force
+policies for the time being

 Clause 24